 Get the latest from TODAY

-On Memorial Day, 4-year-old girl London DeDios fell into the Provo River in Utah.
+Last May, 4-year-old girl London DeDios fell into the Provo River in Utah.
 According to the Utah County Sheriff's Office, quickly afterward, her mother, Brenda Nalleli DeDios, 34, and a bystander, Sean Zacharey Thayne, 30, both jumped in after her.

 DeDios and Thayne couldn't locate the girl, and they were not able to get out of the river themselves.
 After authorities rescued them, they were transported to Utah Valley Hospital and pronounced dead.
 The 4-year-old girl's body was recovered the next day.